wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/07-Fetching-WordPress-Data.md

     } );
 ```

-This will log the list of posts to the browser console when the block is added to the editor.
+With the plugin activated this will log the list of posts to the browser console when the block is added to the editor.

 Because the code needs to wait for the Promise to be resolved, in order to add the list of users to the JSX returned by your block, you would need to implement some React hooks.